-Fellows are entitled to a maximum of four weeks paid vacation annually or a proportionate fraction thereof if the appointment period is for less than one year.
+Fellows are entitled to a maximum of four weeks of paid vacation annually or a proportionate fraction thereof if the appointment period is for less than one year.

-mention that we love our trainees’ partners, pets, and kids!
-You can often find us enjoying the beautiful weather in one of our many public parks, cheering for the Cardinals or the Blues, dining at a James Beard nominated restaurant, or hanging out at one of the cities many free festivals or cultural events.
+The City of St. Louis is a great place to live and our fellows have plenty of time to explore and enjoy it!
+We pride ourselves on having a close-knit fellowship where colleagues become family.
+Plus, we love our trainees’ partners, pets, and kids!
+You can often find us enjoying the beautiful weather in one of our many public parks, cheering for the Cardinals baseball team or the Blues hockey team, dining at a James Beard nominated restaurant, or hanging out at one of the city’s many free festivals or cultural events.

 Educational time off can be requested and obtained for up to one week per year to be used for a variety of purposes (e.g., taking or preparing for an exam).
 For second-year fellows, the division will cover up to $1,000 of expenses including the full payment of expenses for our chief fellows to attend the annual meeting of the American Academy of Child and Adolescent Psychiatry (AACAP).